openstack-archive/fuel-plugin-nsxv/doc/user/source/configuration.rst

    To enable Nova metadata service, set the following settings must be set:

 #.
+Use mgmt network to access the metadata server -- Route to metadata server
+   via openstack management network.
+If you disable this setting metadata server is configured to listen openstack public network and you will need to manually specify the IP address, network mask and default route for the proxy metadata router.
+Enabled by default.

+#.
+Reservation ip address in management network for use with NSXv metadata proxy
+   -- If you tick this checkbox, then ip address for NSXv metadata proxy will be allocated in the managment network openstack.
+In the parameter "Metadata portgroup MoRef ID", you must specify the portgroup id, which looks at managmnet network openstack.
+If you disable this option you will need to manually specify the IP address, network mask and default route for the proxy metadata router.
+Enabled by default.

+#.
 Metadata portgroup MoRef ID -- portgroup MoRef ID for metadata proxy service.

 #.
 Metadata proxy IP addresses -- comma separated IP addresses used by Nova